Table of Contents

 Jackson Truesight 2 claims the most innovative safety solutions in the welding industry for a long time.
 This lightweight and flexible helmet gives you comfort and protects your head with long-lasting value and durability.

-Now, if you are looking for a helmet that allows customized fit and comfortable headband, then Speedglas should be at the top of your list.
-This 9100 series is designed with nine different angles, straps, padded headband, and large knobs for multiple adjustments and combinations so that you can get your perfect fit.
+Now, if you are looking for a helmet that allows customized fit and a comfortable headband, then Speedglas should be at the top of your list.
+This 9100 series is designed with nine different angles, straps, padded headbands, and large knobs for multiple adjustments and combinations so that you can get your perfect fit.

 Truesight 2 can be your safety companion whether you are working in a steel fabrication factory or on a construction site.
 You can switch between weld, grind, and torch modes to complete TIG, MIG, Arc welding, and more.
 You can even use it for hearing protection at the airport as well.

-The uniform shading and amazing features of 3M™ Speedglas series 9100 FX can help you with Stick, MIG, TIG welding application.
+The uniform shading and amazing features of 3M™ Speedglas series 9100 FX can help you with Stick, MIG, TIG welding applications.
 You can adjust the auto-darkening filter according to the welding amperage.
 The sensitivity adjustments will increase your productivity with minimal obstruction.

 Frequently Asked Questions (FAQs)

 Q. Are the batteries replaceable in Truesight 2?

 Answer: Two AAA batteries are included in Jackson Truesight 2 with a low battery indicator which can be replaced.